 You enter through a store and up a small staircase, and an international Asian environment will open up.
 They have super good food, coffee and healthy drinks.

 An evening visit to the old Riverside restaurant just off the Ping River is also a must.
 A super good and very popular place.
 Super delicious Thai and international food at good prices.
 There is often live music, where you can also get a good insight into the pretty good music scene that is found in Chiang Mai.

-Visit the many temples
+Here you will find good deals on accommodation Visit the many temples

 In addition, there are many exciting historical sites.
 These are temples like Wat Umong Temple and Meditation Center as well as Wat Lok Moli; a super beautiful, smaller temple by the north wall.

 Temples like the great beautiful Wat Pra Sing and Wat Chedi Luang Worawihan are very central in the history of the city and definitely worth a visit.

 When you get a little up in the heights, a visit to Wat Prahat Dio Suthep is definitely a must too.